 During the past three years I have been consistently impressed by the focus of the residency program towards providing a rigorous and personalized approach to resident education while maintaining a culture of collegiality and humility.
 This guidance has profoundly shaped me and provided me with the essential foundation and tools to continue my clinical and personal development.
 As a chief resident I am excited to play a part in this culture and to assist the house staff to achieve their professional goals.

 Dr. Vreede is currently a rheumatology fellow at the University of Michigan in Ann Arbor, MI.

 During my residency at UW I was surrounded by a community of intelligent and thoughtful colleagues which nurtured my personal and professional growth into a young physician.
 I benefitted tremendously from the teaching, leadership, and advice of the chief residents before me.
 I hope to continue this tradition by helping to foster an environment of scholarship and community during my chief year.

-Dr. Haun is currently a Hospital Medicine provider at the Univ. of Wisconsin & Veterans Hospital in Madison, WI.
+Dr. Zabih is currently a Hospital Medicine provider at the University of Nebraska in Omaha, NE.